Sterling Silver Sets, Silver Coins, Silver Bars, Sterling Silver Jewelry

 Acid Test Nitric Acid is used to test silver mater to determine purity (if any).
 This can be obtained either by purchasing an online kit or from a local chemist.
 Simply place a few drop of Nitric Acid on the material.
 After a seconds the acid will change color.
 If the acid turns a creamish color, the silver is anywhere from 90-100% pure.
 If the acid looks gray, more than likely the material is around 80%.
 Silver that causes the Acid to turn greenish is less than 75% pure.
 If the acid turns BLACK, the silver material being tested is in fact, not silver at all.

 XRF-Fluorescence To truly know what the material is comprised of, it really needs to be x-rayed using x-ray fluorescence analyzers (XRF).
 These machines break down the materials by elements to the nearest part per millions.

 Quality vs. Price At Cash for Gold USA it doesn’t matter what condition your material is in.
 All of the material we purchase gets melted down, refined and recycle, so regardless of how damaged, broken or ugly your silver items are, Cash for Gold USA will buy them.

 The currency markets for gold and silver are notoriously volatile.
 One moment it seems like gold and silver prices will continue to climb, but the market can tumble in a quick selloff.
 Right now gold and silver are selling for top prices and if you have any broken, unwanted or unneeded silver, now is the time to sell for some of the best prices in the past decade.
 Cash for Silver USA is your resource for selling your silver quickly, efficiently and with a guarantee.

-Fill out the form to the right and we’ll email you a FEDEX SHIPPING LABEL so you can easily ship us your Silver Material at no cost to you.
+Fill out the form to the right and we’ll mail you a USPS SHIPPING LABEL so you can easily ship us your Silver Material at no cost to you.